mdn/content/files/en-us/web/api/htmlstyleelement/disabled/index.md

 The value is `false` by default (if there is an associated stylesheet).

 The property can be used to enable or disable an associated stylesheet.
-Setting the property `true` when there is no associated stylesheet has no effect.
+Setting the property to `true` when there is no associated stylesheet has no effect.

 ## Examples